Fiction » Fantasy »

 Celebrations: Day I

 Roeve pulled her goggles over her head, letting them hang around her neck.
-She braided her hair over her shoulder like she usually did, tying it off with a silver string.
+She braided her hair over her shoulder like she usually did, tying it off with a silver ribbon.
 Her eyes searched the dresser top, finding the metal band and pulling it over her forehead, pushing her shorter hair back and away from her face.

 She glanced back, seeing Jausep leaning against the doorway to his office with crossed arms.

-"Yea, might as well."
+"Yeah, might as well."
 She shrugged a shoulder.

-Jausep's brow lifted amused.
+Jausep's brow lifted, amused.
 "He left you?"

-"It's alright, I think he wanted to go to The Bar first anyway.
+"It's alright, I think he wanted to go to the bar first anyway.
 Seeing as how I have no intention of going there on my day off, it's better this way."

 "Come with me to check up on how the Arena is setting up, after we can walk around the streets and see the festivities," he said as he pushed himself from the door frame and crossed the foyer into another archway that led to the Arena.

-He looked at her again.
 "That's what I was hinting at, yes."

 Roeve sighed as she dropped her hand from the door handle.
-"The last time we went was when Minep forced you to go with me, that was seven years ago."
+"The last time we went was when Minep forced you to go with me.
+That was seven years ago."

 Jausep gave a side smile.
-"Don't worry, I have no intention of going in there either.
+"Don't worry, I have no intention of goin' in there either.
 I'm not in the mood to be bombarded today."
 He tilted his head, gesturing for her to begin walking with him as they were to make their way into the Arena.

 She glanced sidelong at him while they walked through the staff halls.
 "Your fans will be devastated, I'm sure."